 Policy for Reporting the Annual Disclosure of Crime Statistics:

 This report is prepared in cooperation with local and state law enforcement as well as our internal organizations: Athletics, Student Development, Counseling Center, Admissions and Human Resources, all contribute greatly to the report process and its successful completion.
 Each entity provides updated information on their efforts and programs to comply with the Act.
 Campus crime, arrest and referral statistics include those matters reported to the Campus Police, Student Life, Campus Security Authorities (CSA) and local law enforcement agencies.
-Campus Security Authorities are annually contacted at the end of the fall and spring semesters requesting disclosure of any reportable Clery crimes, which may have been reported to them.
-A procedure is in place to anonymously capture crime statistics disclosed confidentially.
 Each year by October 1st, an email notification, and a Loyola Today notice announce the location of where to view or receive the completed report.
 These alert notifications are made to students, faculty, staff and administrators.
 Prospective students and employees receive information where they can view the report from the Admissions Office and the Human Recourses Department as well as online.

-Loyola University Department of Public Safety compiles crime statistics in accordance with the Federal Bureau of Investigation’s Uniform Crime Reporting Program by using definitions from the following required sources: Primary criminal offense incidents definitions were referenced from the FBI “Summary Reporting System User Manual.”
+Loyola University Department of Public Safety compiles crime statistics by using definitions from the following required sources: Primary criminal offense incidents definitions were referenced from the FBI “Summary Reporting System User Manual.”
 The definitions for fondling, incest and statutory rape were excerpted from the “National Incident-Based Reporting System (NIBRS) User Manual 1/2013.)
 The Hate-Bias definitions were referenced from the “Hate Crime Data Collection Guidelines and Training Manual 12/2012.”
-Loyola University Liquor Law, Drug Law and Weapons Possession Policy were referenced from the Loyola University Community Standards Handbook 2017-2018.
+Loyola University Liquor Law, Drug Law and Weapons Possession Policy were referenced from the Loyola University Community Standards Handbook 2019-2020.

 Reportable Clery Offense Definitions: